chris-prener/areal/README.md

 progress.
 If you are interested in bringing these techniques to `R`, please feel free to contribute to the development of `areal`.
-The best place to start is bt checking in on our GitHub issues for each technique to see what help is needed\!
+The best place to start is bt checking in on our GitHub issues for each technique to see what help is needed!

 ## Contributor Code of Conduct